neams-th-coe/cardinal/README.md

 # Cardinal

-Cardinal is a wrapping of the spectral element code [NekRS](https://github.com/Nek5000/nekRS) and the Monte Carlo code [OpenMC](https://github.com/openmc-dev/openmc) as a MOOSE application.
+Cardinal is a wrapping of the spectral element code CFD [NekRS](https://github.com/Nek5000/nekRS) and the Monte Carlo radiation transport code [OpenMC](https://github.com/openmc-dev/openmc) as a MOOSE application.
-Cardinal is intended for providing high-resolution thermal-hydraulics and particle transport feedback to MOOSE multiphysics simulations.
+Cardinal is intended for providing high-resolution thermal-hydraulics and/or particle transport feedback to MOOSE multiphysics simulations.

 Please visit our documentation website [here](https://cardinal.cels.anl.gov/), where you will find: